hardcpp/GoveeBleMqttServer/README.md

 Replace NAME OF THE LIGHT twice by the name of your light

-Replace MAC_ADDRESS_LOWER_NO_DOTS twice by the Bluetooth mac address of your light, for instance a4c13825cd56
+Replace MacAddressLowerNoDots twice by the Bluetooth mac address of your light, for instance a4c13825cd56 Replace ModelNumber twice by the model number of your light, for instance H6008

 Multiple lights exemple